aneveux/dotfiles/README.md

 3. Execute the `install.sh` script

 The script will let you install everything, or select exactly what you'd like to provision tool by tool.

+If you want to install everything, simply run `./install.sh all`, otherwise, you can simply write the tag of a component you'd like to install, like `./install.sh i3` for example.

 ## Usage